Recipe Index » Course » Appetizers » Philly Cheesesteak Dip

 Whichever school of thought is actually correct, when American football began (as we know it) in the 1920’s & 30’s, the tradition of enjoying good food while engrossed in the game certainly stayed true.

-Whether we’re able to be at the field tailgating in person, or we find ourselves piled up on the couch ‘homegating’ the edible tradition continues in full force, in our house & so many other homes and family’s, all across the country.
+Whether we’re able to be at the field tailgating in person, or we find ourselves piled up on the couch ‘homegaiting’ the edible tradition continues in our home with plenty of comfort food for everyone to enjoy.

 Typically, you’ll find some pretty hearty fare- burgers, dogs, hoagies, and the like- plus a wide array of sides.
 You’re also almost guaranteed to find a smorgasbord of appetizers.